E-gap/rent-car/README.md

 App link -
 [https://cards-fawn-nine.vercel.app/](https://cards-fawn-nine.vercel.app/)

-App is a platform, where user can find car for rent or place an ad for rent car out.
+App is a platform, where user can find car for rent or public an ad for rent car out.
 After sign in user can also add cars ad to favorite and remove from favorite.
 For more comfortable search he can filter and sort all car ads.